 Do you have a special young lady in your life that could benefit from a fashion-forward shopping trip?
 If so, be sure to stroll through the streets in the Ewha Shopping District!
 This district is right next to the Ewha Women’s University, so naturally the clothing and accessories found at the shops in the area are geared towards fashion friendly young women, and they’re inexpensive to boot to appeal to college students.
 Sounds like a win/win, right?

 Ewha is also known for its selection of cute shoes, which make GREAT souvenirs because they’ll take up virtually no space in your suitcase.
 Check out the Ewha area for a variety of cute items to spice up your wardrobe (or your lady friend’s).

 The Itaewon shopping district has long been a popular tourist attraction – it is near where the original U.S. military base was located, so it quickly developed into a shopping area notorious for keeping foreign taste in fashion in mind.
 Itaewon is also known for the custom tailored suits that some of the shops in the area create from scratch – and for good reason, because the suits are amazing quality!

 If you’d like to pick up an ensemble that you’ll be sure to use time and time again, get a custom, timeless suit made in the Itaewon market to bring back home with you.
 The next time you’re invited to a wedding or gala you’ll be glad that you did!

+Are you excited to visit Seoul?
+Remember it’s just one part of everything that makes South Korea great.
 Where is your favorite place to shop for clothes, accessories, and interesting items in Seoul?
 Be sure to let us know in the comments below so we can check it out and report back!